Shrimp & Veggie Rice Noodles

-This Shrimp Rice Noodle dish is very similar to the Filipino dish called Pancit.
-It’s a dish my mom used to make for us when she needed to whip up something quickly for dinner, but it became one of our most requested meal options because of how flavorful it was.
+This Shrimp & Veggie Rice Noodles dish is very similar to the Filipino dish called Pancit.
+It’s a dish my mom would make for us when she needed to whip up something quickly for dinner.
+This recipe would become one of our most requested meal options because of how flavorful it was.

-It’s so easy to make and there are endless combinations you can make with this rice noodle dish.
+I think you’ll like how easy these Shrimp & Veggie Rice Noodles are to make.
+The great thing about this recipe is there are endless combinations you can make with this rice noodle dish.
 For example, instead of shrimp you can add thinly cut chicken, sauteed firm tofu, or simply more veggies like shiitake mushrooms and roasted sweet potaoes!
-Be sure to check out my other easy and delicious recipes like my Harissa Lime Pasta, Kerala Shrimp n’ Grits, or Thai Basil Chicken!

-I hope you enjoy my Shrimp Rice Noodle dish.
-If you do, show me on instagram by tagging me in a photo of your creation @thefamiliarkitchen I would love to see how this dish turns out for you!
+I hope you enjoy my Shrimp & Veggie Rice Noodles dish.
+If you do, show me on instagram by tagging me in a photo of your creation @thefamiliarkitchen.
+I would love to see how this dish turns out for you!

 Shrimp Rice Noodles

 - Rice Noodles, 7 oz bag

 - Sesame Oil, 2 tbsp

 - Chili Garlic Sauce (Sambal Oelek), 2 tbsp